ESADE Business School

 ESADE offers a Mandatory Orientation program for the first week and a half of the program.
 This orientation will cover all that you need to know about student services, getting around Barcelona, and expectations of exchange students.

 Students who attend ESADE for a semester are required to obtain a Spanish visa.
 Students must appear in person at the Spanish consulate or embassy.
-Please contact the Education Abroad Office for information on the Spanish visa process.
+SC residents will go through the Consulate in Miami.
+Out-of-state students can go through Miami or their home residence jurisdiction.